Step 2: Single Variant Association Tests

 - Reduce

-for large datasets - Monitor memory usage during processing
+--markers_per_chunkfor large datasets - Monitor memory usage during processing

 - Use appropriate compute resources